Category: Info

 • Operate when function tested

 If the smoke alarm being replaced was hardwired to the domestic dwelling’s electricity supply, the replacement smoke alarm must also be hardwired to the dwelling’s electricity supply.
-Any newly constructed homes or substantial renovations must have photoelectric interconnected smoke detectors which are hardwired to the mains power supply.
+Any newly constructed homes or substantial renovations must have photoelectric interconnected smoke alarms which are hardwired to the mains power supply.
 A definition of a ‘substantial renovation’ is provided on pages 90 of the Act.

 Additionally, these requirements will become mandatory for ALL dwellings in Queensland by 1st January 2027.

-Interconnected Smoke Detectors In QLD Rental Properties
+Interconnected Smoke Alarms In QLD Rental Properties

 With respect to QLD rental properties, the Act also requires that;